Saint Patrick: Sources

-Two Latin works survive which are generally accepted as having been written by St. Patrick.
-These are the Declaration (Confessio) and the Letter to the soldiers of Coroticus (Epistola), from which come the only generally accepted details of his life.
+Two Latin works survive which are generally accepted as having been written by St. Patrick: the Declaration (Confessio) and the Letter to the soldiers of Coroticus (Epistola), from which come the only generally accepted details of his life.
 The Declaration is the more biographical of the two.
 In it, Patrick gives a short account of his life and his mission.
 Most available details of his life are from subsequent hagiographies and annals, which have considerable value but lack the empiricism scholars depend on today.